-2.4 Cascading Switches
+2.4 Cascading MergePoint UnityTM Switches

-You can cascade up to two levels of switches, enabling users to connect to up to 1024 servers.
-In a cascaded system, each target port on the main switch will connect to the ACI port on each cascaded switch.
+You can cascade up to two levels of MergePoint Unity $^{\text{M}}$ switches, enabling users to connect to up to 1024 servers.
+In a cascaded system, each target port on the main MergePoint Unity $^{\text{M}}$ switch will connect to the ACI port on each cascaded MergePoint Unity $^{\text{M}}$ switch.
 Each cascaded switch can then be connected to a server with an IQ module.

-To cascade multiple switches:
+To cascade multiple MergePoint UnityTM switches:

-- 1. Attach one end of a CAT 5 cable to a target port on the switch. - 2.
-Connect the other end of the CAT 5 cable to the ACI port on the back of your cascaded switch. - 3.
-Connect the devices to your cascaded switch. - 4.
-Repeat these steps for all the cascaded switches you wish to attach to your system.
+- 1. Attach one end of a CAT5 cable to a target port on the MergePoint UnityTM switch. - 2.
+Connect the other end of the CAT5 cable to the ACI port on the back of your cascaded MergePoint Unity - 3.
+Connect the devices to your cascaded MergePoint UnityTM switch. - 4.
+Repeat these steps for all the cascaded MergePoint UnityTM switches you wish to attach to your system.

 NOTE: The system will automatically "merge" the two switches.
-All servers connected to the cascaded switch will display on the main switch server list in the local UI.
+All servers connected to the cascaded MergePoint UnityTM switch will display on the main MergePoint UnityTM switch server list in the local UI.

-NOTE: The MergePoint Unity switch for Dell supports one cascaded switch per target port of the main switch.
+NOTE: The MergePoint UnityTM switch supports one cascaded switch per target port of the main switch.
 You cannot attach more switches to the cascaded switches.

-NOTE: Local port cascading is not supported on the MergePoint Unity switch.
+NOTE: Local port cascading is not supported on the MergePoint UnityTM switch.

-2.5 Configuring the MergePoint Unity Switch for Dell
+2.5 Configuring the MergePoint UnityTM Switch